Get started with GitLab Duo

 Step 2: Try GitLab Duo Chat in the UI

-Go to a project and in the upper-right corner, a button named GitLab Duo Chat should be displayed.
+Go to a project and in the upper-right corner, select the button for GitLab Duo Chat.
 If this button is available, it means everything is configured properly.
-Try asking Chat a question or type / to see a list of slash commands.
+Try asking Chat a question about a specific issue or merge request, or about GitLab in general.

 For more information, see: